coodoo-io/JavaEE7-Angular2-Archetype/README.md

 # JavaEE: Angular2 Architype
 The easiest way to get started with JavaEE + Angular2!

-If you are like us and love Angular2 because it's kind of the **"EE of Javascript"** you will like this Maven Architype :simple_smile: .
+If you are like us and love Angular2 because it's kind of the **"EE of Javascript"** you will like this Maven Architype :smile: .

 What does it contain:
 - Multi Module Maven Project (separation of concerns)